Who Was Rosa Parks?

-On the morning of December 5, a group of leaders from the African-American community gathered at the Mt.
-Zion Church in Montgomery to discuss strategies, and determined that their boycott effort required a new organization and strong leadership.
-They formed the Montgomery Improvement Association (MIA), electing Montgomery newcomer Martin Luther King Jr. as minister of the Dexter Avenue Baptist Church.
+On the morning of December 5, a group of leaders from the African American community gathered at the Mt.
+Zion Church in Montgomery to discuss strategies and determined that their boycott effort required a new organization and strong leadership.
+They formed the Montgomery Improvement Association (MIA), electing Montgomery newcomer King as minister of the Dexter Avenue Baptist Church.
 The MIA believed that Parks' case provided an excellent opportunity to take further action to create real change.

 When Parks arrived at the courthouse for trial that morning with her attorney, Fred Gray, she was greeted by a bustling crowd of around 500 local supporters, who rooted her on.
 Following a 30-minute hearing, Parks was found guilty of violating a local ordinance and was fined $10, as well as a $4 court fee.